yonch/rc-hashmap-dev/docs/design.md

 Testing Plan
 - Lifecycle: insert → clone Ref → drop clones → ensure last drop removes from index and SlotMap immediately.
 - Hash/Eq correctness: Ref equality and hashing include map identity and slot.
-- Access safety: `access`/`access_mut` enforce exclusivity via &self/&mut self; verify that references remain valid while their `Ref` is alive, despite removals of other entries.
+- Access safety: `access`/`access_mut` tie returned reference lifetimes to both the map and the `Ref`; verify that references remain valid while their `Ref` is alive, despite removals of other entries.
 - Identity safety: APIs that take a Ref verify map identity and return None on mismatch.
 - Liveness invariant: while any `Ref` to an entry exists, `access`/`access_mut` return references to that entry.
+- Reentrancy: in `V::drop`, call `get/insert/remove` and ensure lookups tolerate transient index/slot skew and no panics occur.
 - Stress: repeat insert/get/drop sequences; ensure len reaches 0 after last drop and no panics.

 Rationale Recap
 - SlotMap-backed entries avoid per-entry heap allocations and provide stable, generational keys.
 - RawTable-based index keyed by precomputed u64 avoids duplicating K and keeps lookups O(1) average while tolerating collisions via K: Eq checks.
-- Decoupling handles from borrowing the map removes the &self lifetime coupling while keeping all value access centralized in RcHashMap via access/access_mut.
+- Decoupling handles from borrowing the map removes the &self lifetime coupling while keeping all value access centralized in RcHashMap via access/access_mut, with returned lifetimes tied to both map and Ref for safety.
 - Immediate reclamation on last-drop is safe because SlotMap does not relocate other entries on removal, and access/access_mut tie reference lifetimes to a live `Ref`.